"The waiting is the hardest part

 Anticipate returning to normal

 We breast cancer folks try not to live our lives in fear.
 We try hard to look at the future as though it could be a happy and healthy future.
 The whole globe, literally, now feels like we do.
 All of us on this planet now hope and anticipate returning to normal when the coronavirus is defeated.
 But the uncertainty and anxiety and the waiting, for now, continue.

 Editor’s note: This article was published on April 27, 2020.
 Further developments in what we know about COVID-19 are continuously emerging.
-For more information about COVID-19 and strategies for coping, visit Self-Care in Uncertain Times.
+For more information about COVID-19 and strategies for coping, visit Advanced Breast Cancer and COVID-19.

 Have you gained new friends in your metastatic cancer journey?